FabianPonce/pgwarm/README.md

 By default, all of the tables and indexes in the public schema are read from the disk.

+## Build
+You can build this from source by using Gradle.

+Run `./gradlew build` and then check the build/distributions folder for artifacts.

 ## Usage
 You can display the usage via the --help parameter.
 ```